-Book Review Editor: John M. Casey, P.E., University of Georgia
+Book Review Editor: John M. Casey, P.E., University of Georgia he theme for this issue of Facilities

 The Literature on Space

 Planning for Higher Education, quarterly journal published by the Society for College and University Planning, Ann Arbor, Michigan. \$50/year for journal only, free with \$110/year membership, softcover.